 Detox is the first step, as it’s important to diminish your body’s dependence on the substance before starting your therapy.

 During detox the level of consumption will be slowly reduced and you’ll experience withdrawal symptoms, but these symptoms will vary person to person depending on the length and severity of your addiction.

 We ensure that all detoxes are supervised by our medical professionals and, where required, prescription drugs can be provided to help alleviate your symptoms.

 Once detox has been achieved, you’ll start your therapy sessions.
-Dialectical Behavioural Therapy (DBT) is the most common type of therapy used.
+Cognitive behavioural therapy (CBT) is the most common type of therapy used.
 It works by identifying your negative thought patterns and working with you to change negative habits.

 Most addicts also suffer with mental health issues such as anxiety and depression, which is why our dual-diagnosis treatment is so vital to your recovery.